danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 When you trace it back to the wonky line of code in one of your "blazing fast" dependencies, you can get angry on GitHub, but that's about it.
 You didn't pay for that code, and that means the chain of responsibility stops with you.

-Dependency management in JavaScript has become unmanageable because developers think that they are the drivers in this analogy.
+Dependency management in JavaScript has become unmanageable because developers started to think of themselves as the drivers in this analogy.
 They're supposed to be the mechanics.

 I don't blame them though.
-If you've worked in a large JavaScript project recently, you'll know that the `node_modules` folder is a wild place.
+Anyone who's worked in a large JavaScript project knows that the `node_modules` folder is a wild place.
 The average codebase has hundreds, if not [thousands of transitive dependencies][growing-pains] and trying to audit them all is an exercise in futility.

 With nearly two million packages overall, the npm registry is already an order of magnitude larger than equivalent registries for other programming languages.